Statistical Rejection Sampling Improves Preference Optimization: Introduction

-They study various ways of sampling sequences such as beam search, online sampling, iterative updates.
-Similarly, for sampled and labeled preference pairs, SLiC uses a contrastive ranking calibration loss plus a regularization loss

 where $\delta$ is a positive margin and $\pi_\theta$ is the learnable conditional probability function by a language model.
-Intuitively speaking, SLiC penalizes model when $\frac{\pi_\theta(y_w|x)}{\pi_\theta(y_l|x)} < \exp(\delta)$ and thus encourages a large likelihood ratio between positive and negative outputs.
-Instead of directly fitting on human preference data, SLiC proposed to sample pairs from the SFT policy and get them labeled by a pairwise reward-ranking model.
-They show that a pairwise reward-ranking model, sampling from SFT policy, and the proposed loss result in clear gains on a summarization dataset that are consistent over model size scaling up.

-Although RRHF and SLiC show to be a scalable alternative to PPO, they lack theoretical understanding.
-DPO analyzes RLHF's objective function in the form of KL-regularized reward maximization, and analytically solved the optimal policy induced by a reward function.
-Based on Bradley-Terry (BT) model~\citep{bradley1952rank}, DPO proposes a maximum likelihood estimator (MLE) to fit on human preference data directly.
-It establishes theoretical foundation that connected language model with preference model as a density estimation problem from the labeled response pairs.
-Mathematically, DPO expresses the human preference probability in terms of only the optimal policy $\pi^*$ and reference policy $\pisft$:
+SLiC either fits directly on human preference data or on preference data sampled from the SFT policy.
+DPO analyzes RLHF's objective function in the form of KL-regularized reward maximization, and analytically solves the optimal policy induced by a reward function.
+Based on the Bradley-Terry (BT) model~\citep{bradley1952rank}, DPO proposes an MLE to fit on human preference data directly and expresses the human preference probability in terms of only the optimal policy $\pi^*$ and reference policy $\pisft$: